-The model minority myth is the inaccurate idea that Asian Americans possess innate qualities and behaviors which make them academically superior to other minority groups.
+The model minority myth is the inaccurate idea that Asian Americans possess innate qualities and behaviors that make them academically superior to other minority groups.

 This includes harmful stereotypes like the belief that Asian people are the “unproblematic” minority group or inherently better at math and science, which introduces harmful expectations and undervalues their achievements.

-When The 1965 Immigration and Naturalization Act passed, the laws for immigration changed significantly.
+When The 1965 Immigration and Naturalization Act was passed, the laws for immigration changed significantly.

 On the surface, it can seem like the model minority myth is a positive viewpoint, but it works to divide Asian Americans from other minority groups and separate their oppression and struggles from those of other racial minorities in America.

-As a result of this myth, they are often assumed to be smart and therefore overlooked for help.
+As a result of this myth, Asian Americans are often assumed to be smart and, therefore, overlooked for help.
 The consequent effects include feeling pressure to perform better academically, internalizing stereotypes, and hesitating to speak up or ask for help.
 These can lead to an academic downfall and even mental health issues for Asian American students.

 Colorism is the differential treatment of people within a racial group based on skin tone, with preference shown towards those with lighter skin.
-This discrimination is done both intentionally and unintentionally by people within that group and outside of it.
+This discrimination is done both intentionally and unintentionally by people within and outside of that group.
 In this case, there is discrimination towards Southeast Asian Americans because of their darker skin tones.